 Transferability.
 We issued the original notes on December 10, 2002 in a transaction exempt from the registration requirements of the Securities Act and applicable state securities laws.
 Accordingly, the original notes may not be offered or sold in the United States unless registered or pursuant to an applicable exemption under the Securities Act and applicable state securities laws.
-Based on no-action letters issued by the staff of the Commission with respect to similar transactions, we believe that the exchange notes issued pursuant to the exchange offer in exchange for original notes may be offered for resale, resold and otherwise transferred by holders of notes who are not our affiliates without further compliance with the registration and prospectus delivery requirements of the Securities Act, provided that:
+Based on no-action letters issued by the staff of the Commission with respect to similar transactions, we believe that the exchange notes issued pursuant to the exchange offer in exchange for original notes who are not our affiliates without further compliance with the registration and prospectus delivery requirements of the Securities Act, provided that: